spar65/spehar-portfolio/README.md

 [📧 Email me](mailto:greg@gidanc.com) or [💼 Connect on LinkedIn](https://www.linkedin.com/in/spehargreg)

-*Based in Pflugerville, Texas | Available for consulting and custom AI development* *© 2025 Gidanc AI LLC.
+*Based in Austin, Texas | Available for consulting and custom AI development*

+*© 2025 Gidanc AI LLC.
 Defining the path, creating the hope, delivering the dream.*